Londi12/nwiproject/SUPABASE_QUICK_SETUP.md

 ## 🔍 Current Situation

-Your NWI Visas CRM is currently showing **demo/mock data** because Supabase is not configured.
+Your Visa Flow CRM is currently showing **demo/mock data** because Supabase is not configured.
 Here's why:

 ### Environment Variables Not Set
 ```env